kerry-snyder/kerry-snyder/README.md

 ### Hi there 👋

-- 🗺 I’m currently completing a MPS in Geospatial Services
+- 🗺 Currently completing a MPS in Geospatial Services
 - 😄 Pronouns: she/her